 CoQ10 is a totally natural substance and is found in many foods.
 Foods richest in the nutrient are organ meats such as liver, heart or kidney and certain fish, mainly sardines and mackerel.
 Other sources include eggs, spinach, broccoli, potatoes, corn and sesame seeds.
 Various nuts such as pistachios, walnuts, peanuts, chestnuts and almonds also contain CoQ10.
 Unfortunately, foods that are cooked or processed have their levels of CoQ10 reduced.

-Sugar, soy, wheat, casein, gluten, preservatives, yeast, gelatin, artificial flavorings or colorings.
+Sugar, starch, soy, wheat, casein, gluten, milk, egg, preservatives, yeast, gelatin, artificial flavorings, colorings, peanuts, tree nuts or fish.

 STORE IN A COOL DRY PLACE AND TIGHTLY CAPPED.